kreijack/bombrowser/tests/TESTS.md

 ### Test 10.15

 Test description:
+- use the procedure described in the "preparatory steps" using the code 10036 instead of the code 820017.
 - change the value of the cell of the first row and column "To date" with a valid one
 - press the save button
 - reopen the Edit dates" dialog